bhklab/OvcSubtypes/README.md

 knit("classificationAcrossDatasets.Rnw")
 knit("robustness.Rnw")
 ```
+(alternatively, they can be compiled in RStudio, making sure Preferences -> Sweave -> Weave Rnw files is set to knitr)

 Note that several dependencies may need to be installed.
 Packages on CRAN can be installed with, for example,
 ```